edwardpcharles/fabric_notebooks/README.md

 - Final Get Report Dataset Details.ipynb: Same notebook as Get Report Dataset Details only with try + catch statements and saves to the data lake.

 - Thin Report Splitter.ipynb: A Notbook that can take a report/semantic model combo in a workspace and split it into a thin report connected to a semantic model in another workspace

+- Duplicate Semantic Model with model.bim.ipynb: A Notebook that extracts a model.bim file one semantic model and deploys it into a new one